CCadere/DocumentManager/readme.md

 in DocumentManager/Controller/DocumentManagerAppController.php and DocumentManager/View/Helper/DocumentManagerHelper.php to retrieve the right information.

-Using this plugin without Authake and without modifying these two functions will only work if you disable permission management to allow any user to access any action and any file.
+Using this plugin without Authake and without modifying these two functions will only work if you disable permission management to allow any user to access any action and any file as explained below.

 *** Turning of permission management ***